Sam772/Clash/README.md

 # <a href="https://clash-game.wixsite.com/">Clash</a>

-Clash is a 3D networked multiplayer turn-based rpg game currently in development using Mirror and Unity.
+Clash is a 3D online networked multiplayer turn-based rpg game currently in development using Mirror and Unity.
 It is inspired by strategy and tactical turn-based rpg games.
 The target audience of this game are players of age 15+ and turn-based rpg fans.

 ![clash-main-menu](/Assets/Textures/MapPreview/MainMenuPreview.png)

-## Changelog v0.1.0 - v0.9.0
+## Changelog v0.1.0 - v0.9.1

 ### User Interface
 - Added a main menu